Bromeliad plants (from the Bromeliaceae family) originate from the Andean highlands of South America. They’re over 100 million years old!

 At night, the temperature should be between 50°F to 70°F (10°C-21°C).
 Bromeliads don’t like temperatures below 50°F (10°C).

-Humidity
+Bromeliad Humidity

 Most bromeliad plants thrive off of high humid air.
-Since they grow on trees and rocks instead of in the earth, they get needed moisture from humid air.
+Since they grow on trees and rocks instead of in the earth, they get moisture from humid air.

 Fill a tray full of pebbles and then fill the tray with water.
 The water shouldn’t fill above the pebbles.
 Place your plant and pot on top of the pebbles.

 You can also mist the plant throughout the day to create humidity.
-Good Bromeliad care kind of demands you to do that if your humidity is not on the higher side anyways.

 Fertilizer

 You don’t have to fertilize bromeliad plants often.
-They grow very slowly and they take their nutrients about as fast.
+They grow very slowly, and they take their nutrients about as fast.

 You only need to fertilize your bromeliad during the growing season.
 Or the warmer months.
 Spread it around the base of your plant.